EvdokimovIlia/pg_stat_advisor/README.md

 ### [Description](#description)

-pg_stat_advisor is a PostgreSQL extension designed to analyze query performance and recommend the creation of additional statistics to improve execution speed.
+pg_stat_advisor is a PostgreSQL extension designed to analyze query performance and recommend the creation of extended statistics to improve rows estimates and update statistics.

 ### [Installation](#installation)